noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 #### Funnel Plots

-Again, we're going to borrow the methods and adapt the code from Fernández-Castilla et al. (2020)[@fernández-castilla2020].
+Again, we're going to borrow the methods and code from Fernández-Castilla et al. (2020)[@fernández-castilla2020].

 First we'll create a funnel plot of all effect sizes and check it for asymmetry.